Jingliang-Hu/LCZ-Cross-City-Transfer-Learning/prediction/README.md

   - This script records time spent for inferencing
 - inferencing_time_analysis_amran.py
   - This script records time spent for inferencing, for AMRAN
-- LCZ_mapping.py
-  - A lib with mapping related functions